GoogleCloudPlatform/monitoring-dashboard-samples/dashboards/google-kubernetes-engine-ai/README.md

   )
 ),

--- 8. Identify cycle boundaries and assign counts flagged_cycles AS (
+-- 8. Identify cycle boundaries and assign counts safely ignoring UNKNOWNs flagged_cycles AS (
   SELECT
     *,
     CASE
       WHEN status IN ('PENDING', 'ONGOING')
+           AND COALESCE(
+                 -- skip over UNKNOWN rows and fetch the most recent valid status LAST_VALUE(CASE WHEN status != 'UNKNOWN' THEN status END IGNORE NULLS) OVER (PARTITION BY node ORDER BY timestamp ROWS BETWEEN UNBOUNDED PRECEDING AND 1 PRECEDING), 'COMPLETE'
-           AND LAG(status, 1, 'COMPLETE') OVER (PARTITION BY node ORDER BY timestamp) NOT IN ('PENDING', 'ONGOING') THEN 1 ELSE 0
+               ) NOT IN ('PENDING', 'ONGOING')
+      THEN 1 ELSE 0
     END AS is_new_cycle
   FROM normalized_events
-  WHERE status != 'UNKNOWN' and reason != 'PodEvictionComplete' ),
+),

 events_with_counts AS (